petekeller2/wiki-builder/README.md

 **plugins:** Add plugins here.
 These plugins should have corresponding local node modules.
-If the node_modules directory is not in the same directory as the project's root, give the module (plugin) path instead of it's name.
+If the node_modules directory is not in the same directory as the project's root, give the module (plugin) path instead of its name.
 Example Usage: ["plugin-one", "plugin-two"].
 A list of existing plugins and a guide to creating new ones can be found in PLUGINS.md.